rbaranko/Federal_Reserve_Minutes_Analysis/README.md

 Goal: This project aims to (a) measure and quantify central bankers' positive and negative sentiment expressed during these high-level meetings, and then (b) examine how the two sentiment measures evolve over time on a yearly.
 Finally, we will examine what other factors contribute to negative (positive) market sentiment.

+The minutes are kept in a zip file and are available individually upon request.